-NICE has issued full guidance to the NHS in England, Wales, Scotland and Northern Ireland on Implantation of a left ventricular assist device for destination therapy in people ineligible for heart transplantation, in March 2015.
+Evidence-based recommendations on implantation of a left ventricular assist device for destination therapy in people ineligible for heart transplantation.

 Commissioners and providers have a responsibility to promote an environmentally sustainable health and care system and should assess and reduce the environmental impact of implementing NICE recommendations wherever possible.